Experienced Business Consultants You Can Trust!

 The first step in setting up a subsidiary in the Ivory Coast is selecting your corporate vehicle.
 Most Singaporean multinationals opt for one of two structures:

 Before you can finalize the registration, you must deposit your share capital into a local Ivorian bank account or with a recognized notary.
 The bank will issue a Capital Deposit Certificate, which is a mandatory filing requirement.
-Singaporean firms often find that while the registration is fast, opening the initial “capital deposit account” can take 5-10 business days due to rigorous KYC (Know Your Customer) protocols.
+Foreign firms often find that while the registration is fast, opening the initial “capital deposit account” can take 5-10 business days due to rigorous KYC (Know Your Customer) protocols.

-While the Ivorian law allows 100% foreign ownership, setting up a subsidiary in the Ivory Coast requires the appointment of at least one Director (Gérant).
+While the Ivorian law allows 100% foreign ownership, setting up a subsidiary in the Ivory Coast requires the appointment of at least one resident Director (Gérant).
 This individual does not have to be an Ivorian national, but they must have a valid residence permit (Titre de Séjour) if they are living in the country.
-Many Singaporean firms appoint a local “Nominee Director” during the transition phase to expedite paperwork.
+Many foreign firms appoint a local “Nominee Director” during the transition phase to expedite paperwork.

 You cannot register a company with a P.O.
 Box.
 You must provide a formal lease agreement for a physical office in the Ivory Coast.
-For many Singaporean startups, using a “Business Center” or “Virtual Office” in Abidjan’s Plateau district is a cost-effective way to meet this requirement in the early stages of expansion.
+For many foreign startups, using a “Business Center” or “Virtual Office” in Abidjan’s Plateau district is a cost-effective way to meet this requirement in the early stages of expansion.

 Post-Registration: Compliance, Tax, and Labour Laws